m-daniela/chat-app/Notes/work.md

 - /e image

-A widely used symmetric cipher in end-to-end encryption protocols is AES (Advanced Encryption Standard).
+A widely used symmetric cipher in end-to-end encryption protocols is AES.

 ---